guinetn/browserLocalHomepage/app/assets/books/cloud/containers_docker_dockerfile.md

     COPY hom* /mydir/

 ENV <key>=<value> ...
-    sets the environment variable.
+    Set container environment variables.
 Persist if container is run from the resulting image ENV MY_NAME="John Doe"
     docker inspect
     docker run --env <key>=<value>

 ENTRYPOINT
-    configure a container that will run as an executable ENTRYPOINT ["executable", "param1", "param2"]
+    configure a container that will run as an executable Same as CMD but used as the main command for the image.
+    ENTRYPOINT ["executable", "param1", "param2"]
     ENTRYPOINT command param1 param2